JereKuusela/valheim-ruler/publish/README.md

 # Usage

 - `ruler`: Spawns the ruler object at your current position.
-If used at the same position, the object is removed.
+If used at the same position, the ruler is removed.
 - `ruler [radius]`: Spawns the ruler with a custom radius.
 This can be used to visualize the distance.

 For example `bind o ruler` to quickly use the ruler with the O key.
 Or `bind o ruler 10` if you want to visualize a radius of 10 meters.